ragnarlevi/ragnarlevi.github.io/content/post/GP_fit_algo.md

 In this notebook I will be trying to fit a Gaussian Process classification from scratch on very simple simulated data.
-I will use the laplacian, expectation propagation, variational inference (which will need some rework) and MH MCMC.
+I will use the laplacian, expectation propagation,  and MH MCMC.

 ```python
 import numpy as np